FAQs regarding QLoop and lease auditing in general.

 “Loop” represents Andrew’s discovery that Qualified factors are connected via an infinite feedback loop, which also connects site research, premises selection, lease execution, and administration to site termination and the next site research and selection processes.

 What is a lease audit?

 A lease audit is the systematic and analytical process by which a lease auditor verifies that a landlord and a tenant are in compliance with their respective contractual rights and obligations pursuant to the terms of the contract (commercial lease agreement) for the premises (space) leased to the tenant.
-A good lease auditor should have a keen understanding of the fundamental elements which include the leases and contracts in general, and commercial property operations.
-A lease auditor must have strong accounting, auditing, analytical and communication skills.

 Who are the typical lease audit participants?

 The primary lease audit participants are the tenant and the landlord.
 The secondary participants are the lease auditors, the landlord’s property manager, the lease administrator or accountant, and the tenant’s lease administrators.

 For an auditor, understanding this relationship can be key to a successful audit, which not only resolves the financial issues related to the lease, but also maintains or improves the landlord-tenant relationship upon conclusion of the audit.

 Who would benefit from QLoop's lease audit tools, resources and training?

 Lease auditors, lease administrators, tenants, and anyone else interested in learning more about lease auditing and lease audit concepts.
 QLoop aims to provide insightful information beneficial to aspiring, novice, and experienced lease auditors.

 Increasingly, lease administrators, whose roles have traditionally been limited to the day-to-day administration of leases, are being charged with performing some lease audit functions.
 QLoop’s lease audit tools, resources, and training are premises-centric and, as such, present most concepts from the tenant’s perspective.